sthomen/go-discorddate/README.md

 A tool for generating a magic tag that discord will display as a timestamp in the viewer's timezone.

 The program run with no flags will output the current timestamp in the "t" format or "11:28 AM" (although the AM/PM vs. 24 hour format depends on the user's locale)

 This can be altered by adding flags, `-f` for changing the format and adding the date to the command line in the format `YYYY-MM-DD hh:mm:ss`.

-Alternatively the program can be run in GUI mode with the `-g` flag; or if the name of the executable ends with -gui.

 Usage
 -----
 ```
-Usage: go-discorddate.exe [-g] [-f format] <date>
+Usage: discorddate [-f format] <date>

   -f string
         Rendering format (default "t")
-  -g    Start GUI

 Available formats:
          F Saturday, November 4, 2023 11:28:27 AM